faceyspacey/rudy/docs/respond-modules.md

 Not to different from us, those **capabilities** are:

-- **async data fetching + side effects**
+- M: **accessible state stores** (i.e. `context` which circumvents prop drilling)
-- **accessible state stores** (i.e. `context` which circumvents prop drilling)
+- V: an even more **"functional"** rendering system
-- an even more **"functional"** rendering system
+- C: **async data fetching + side effects**

 > In other words, the modern **MVC** of application development

-**Redux lacks this modularity however, and it's a major thorn in the side of large developer teams that want to move fast and achieve their greatest potential.** *When was the last time you saw a React component bound to a redux store on NPM???
+**Redux lacks this modularity however.
+It's a major thorn in the side of large developer teams that want to move fast and achieve their greatest potential.** *When was the last time you saw a React component bound to a redux store on NPM???
 Never.*

 ### Linear Side-Effects Is Best